-Please note that research that has been initiated prior to starting the program is not acceptable as an MSCE thesis.
-If the research questions have been defined but the protocol is not fully developed and can be modified throughout the year in response to input from the students mentoring team, it is likely that an acceptable project can be designed.
+Please note that research that has been initiated prior to starting the program is generally not acceptable as an MSCE thesis.
+If the research questions have been defined but the protocol is not fully developed and can be modified throughout the year in response to input from the students mentoring team, it is generally acceptable as a thesis project.
 The project should be of the student's own choosing.
-Many students will have thought about research questions before entering the program, and continuity with prior research activities is and encouraged.
+Many students will have thought about research questions before entering the program, and continuity with prior research activities is encouraged.
 Important considerations are that each student takes advantage of the course work and meetings with mentor/advisors in developing the research plan, and that the thesis provides the opportunity for academic growth.